siobhain/ccdshop/README.md

 Used this along with nulls_last on descending sort when Ratings field has null

 #### Checkout

+##### Stripe currency & Pricing

+The currency is set to Euro in settings.py as all goods are for sale from Ireland.
+Stripe requires all Euro amounts to be provided in cents, cents being the smallest Euro unit.
+In keeping with the business strategy of whole number pricing,  it was necessary to round up `grand_total` & `stripe_total` using `math.ceil()` when including delivery costs.

+#### Product Pricing
+It is a strategic business decision to opt for whole number pricing in order to maintain the feeling of exclusivity and quality in the goods.
+The discerening customer would not fall for the charm pricing of say €49.99.

-##### Payment Redundancy
+##### Redundancy for payment system on chekcout app

 There is redundancy build into the Checkout app during Stripe payment processing in cases where the user might close the browser or lose power/connectivity or do something on the client/frontend side that breaks connection with the server during payment processing causing the order not to be submitted to the database even though the payment has been made.
 This is for edge cases only and is achieved by listening for particular stripe webhooks (wh's) which operate like signals in the background and are unaffected by whats going on front end.
 It is the same implementation as **BoutiqueAdo**.
-The Stripe account is configured to send wh's to an endpoint such as `https://memorylane-jewellery-63c74e421293.herokuapp.com/checkout/wh/` &
+The Stripe account is configured to send wh's to an endpoint such as `https://memorylane-jewellery-63c74e421293.herokuapp.com/checkout/wh/`.
+A `payment_intent.succeeded` webhook is send by Stripe to signify that the payment has been completed.

-once a wh is verified as
+ & once a wh is verified as

  When a `payment_intent.succeeded` webhook is send by Stripe it signifies that the payment has been made,